Cercospora sojina: Pathogenesis

 Cercospora sojina is a fungal pathogen that varies in colony color, growth rate, and spore formation in culture.
 The main infection structure of the pathogen is the conidia which is produced from light or dark conidiophores and rests on the tip of the structure.
 The conidia appear translucent and form cylindrical to round tapering shapes.
 The size varies between 6 micrometers to 40-70 micrometers and depends on how much area is available for growth (Lin and Kelly, 2018).
 The direct pathogenesis of the fungus is unknown but through genetic analysis a plausible suggestion is made.
 Certain gene clusters in the fungus genome encode for secondary metabolites, such as mycotoxins and pigments, and virulence effectors.
 The production of these metabolites is elevated during early infection and most likely play a key role in the fungus and plant interaction (Luo et al., 2017).

 More specifically, when comparing nonresistant and resistance strains of the pathogen from China, researchers observed 5 candidate genes that are linked to virulence.
-The gene’s function was related to metabolic mechanisms and the production of metabolites that can cause reduction in host resistant soybean plants (Gu et al., 2020).
+The gene's function was related to metabolic mechanisms and the production of metabolites that can cause reduction in host resistant soybean plants (Gu et al., 2020).
 Cercosporin is one non-specific colored mycotoxin produced in some Cercospora species.
 It is suggested to play an important role in the virulence of the pathogen.
 This mycotoxin is a photosensitizer and can cause oxidative damage to cell structures.
 Genes that encode for this toxin have been found in some genomes of the fungus but no cercosporin has been found in cultured mycelium or infected plant tissue (Luo et al., 2018; Lin and Kelly, 2018).

 Environment

 Frogeye leaf spot is often found after warm, humid weather conditions.
 Frequent rainfalls over an extended period of time can also promote the disease to form.
 The fungus is known to overwinter in infested seeds and crop residue.
 If a producer has a field with continuous production of soybeans, there is a higher chance of frogeye leaf spot typically present.

 Generally, lesions take more than one week to develop after the plant has been infected.
 This causes the disease to not be visible on the younger leaves of the plant until significantly later.
 Older leaves are not as susceptible to the disease.
-In severe conditions lesions can seen on pods and stems too.
+In severe conditions lesions can be seen on pods and stems too.